-No earlier than June 1, 2023, European applications will soon have the option, upon grant of a patent, of becoming a Unitary Patent which will be subject to the jurisdiction of the Unitary Patent Court ("UPC").
-This will be a significant change in European patent practice.
+Since June 1, 2023, European applications have the option, upon grant of a patent, of becoming a Unitary Patent which will be subject to the jurisdiction of the Unitary Patent Court ("UPC").
+This is a significant change in European patent practice.
 As the UPC is a new court system, there is no precedent for the court, increasing the uncertainty of any litigation.
-RxSight will consider its options on a case-by-case basis regarding UPC and will coordinate with foreign counsel in a timely manner.